Close Menu

 Image: Little Red Bag Productions

 Create a whimsical tabletop Christmas tree using a Styrofoam cone and an old faux pine garland.
 You need to wrap and hot glue the garland around the cone.
-A thin birch wood branch is used as the trunk of the tree while a wide birch wood log is used as the base.
-You can see the DIY process at The Navage Patch.
+A thin birch wood branch is used as the trunk of the tree, while a wide birch wood log is used as the base.
+See the DIY process at The Navage Patch.

 Greenish tabletop Christmas tree